jvtcl/quant-clustering/lecture_slides.md

 ![plot of chunk unnamed-chunk-12](lecture_slides-figure/unnamed-chunk-12-1.png)
 </center>

-Finding a suitable 'k'
+Finding a Suitable k
 ===
 - Clusters should be **internally consistent** and **well separated**.
 - Often useful to consider variance-based and separation-based criteria.
 - Can iterate *k* groups and measure each of these criteria to find a "best" solution.

-Finding a suitable 'k': Variance-Based Criteria
+Finding a Suitable k: Variance-Based Criteria
 ===
 <center>
 $$GOF = \frac{BSS}{TSS}$$